 High Winds are a Major Threat in Colorado During the Winter

-This week through October 26th is winter weather preparedness week in Colorado.
+This week through October 25th is Winter Weather Awareness Week in Colorado.

 The two main causes of high winds in Colorado during the cold season are the air pressure difference between strong low pressure and cold high pressure systems...and chinook winds developing across the Front Range and other eastern mountain ranges.

 A strong, very cold high pressure system moving from the north and setting up west of the Rockies can generate a damaging wind down the leeward slopes of the mountains, known as a bora.
 These episodes feature widespread high winds from the west or northwest into the adjacent plains at speeds which can exceed 100 mph.
 Much more rare is those episodes when low pressure is across the Rockies, and high pressure is across the Great Plains.
 The result is damaging winds from the east across the western slopes of mountain ranges and adjacent valleys.